 7. Look for worsening symptoms

 Parkinson’s symptoms progress over time.
 Be aware of any changes in your loved one’s walking ability, coordination, balance, fatigue, and speech.
 Also, watch for changes in their mood.
-Up to 50 percent of people with Parkinson’s experience depression at some point in the course of their disease.
+Up to of people with Parkinson’s experience depression at some point in the course of their disease.
 Without treatment, depression can lead to faster physical declines.
 Encourage your loved one to get help from a trained mental health professional if they are sad.
 Make sure they make the appointment — and keep it.
 Go with them if they need help getting to the doctor or therapist’s office.

 8. Be patient